Sylius/RbacPlugin/README.md

 7. Add your local administrator account to the permission system

     ```bash
-    bin/console sylius-rbac:grant-access <email> <roleName> <adminSections>
+    bin/console sylius-rbac:grant-access <roleName> <adminSections>
     ```

     Where `adminSections` can be a space-separated list of any of these:
     * catalogManagement
     * configuration
     * customerManagement
     * marketingManagement
     * salesManagement

+    Then you will be asked to provide an email address of the administrator.

-    e.g. `bin/console sylius-rbac:grant-access admin@localhost administrator configuration catalogManagement`
+    e.g. `bin/console sylius-rbac:grant-access administrator configuration catalogManagement`

+    `In order to permit access to admin panel sections, please provide administrator's email address: sylius@example.com`

 7. Copy templates from `vendor/sylius/rbac-plugin/src/Resources/views/SyliusAdminBundle/`
 to `app/Resources/SyliusAdminBundle/views/`

 ## Security issues

 If you think that you have found a security issue, please do not use the issue tracker and do not post it publicly.
 Instead, all security issues must be sent to `security@sylius.com`.